 It’s important to strike a balance when communicating with your channel partners.
 Not enough communication can leave partners in the dark.
 And too much information can be overwhelming and burdensome.
-Ain’t nobody got time for that.

-Having a solid communication strategy in place means outlining your repetition and frequency.
+Having a solid channel partner communication strategy in place means outlining your repetition and frequency.
 It’s important to know how much you are going to repeat your message and how often.
 Sending information too early overloads your partners.
 However, sending information too late often undermines its relevance—and increases the chances that it’ll get lost or forgotten.

-Next-generation partner relationship management (PRMs) should be the nuts and bolts of your communication strategy.
+Next-generation partner relationship management (PRMs) should be the nuts and bolts of your partner communication strategy.
 For channel sales to work, everyone needs to be able to communicate effectively—and in one place.
 Software is the glue that holds your channel program together and keeps you and your partners aligned.

-These new age PRMs improve interactions with content that’s rankable, shareable, and usable.
+These new-age PRMs improve interactions with content that’s rankable, shareable, and usable.
 They empower partners to save and share articles and pin content to their own personalized dashboards.
 They keep partners up to date in real time through content sharing.
 And they provide you with insight into your channel’s conversations and insights—anywhere and from any device.

 The best tools facilitate positive relationships and effective communication with built-in functionality.
 Allbound doesn’t just manage your channel.
 It empowers partners to succeed.